 As part of our commitment to openness and transparency, the Hewlett Foundation shares data about the demographics of our staff and board.

-In 2018, the foundation changed the survey questions to align with data collection efforts related to grantmaking and to enable the greatest number of staff to participate.
+Race categories are based on EEOC classifications.
+In 2018, the foundation changed the survey questions related to gender identity, adding non-binary and transgender categories, to align with data collection efforts related to grantmaking and to enable the greatest number of staff to participate.
 As of April 2018, the foundation’s staff is 71% female, 26% male; 3% declined to answer the question.
 This is roughly consistent with recent years.
 In 2012, for example, the staff was 70% female, 30% male, and four years earlier – when we began collecting this data – 75% female, 25% male.
 (Prior to 2008, the foundation staff was under 100 people, and did not report or collect these demographic data.)

 As of April 2018, the foundation’s staff is 57% white, 42% non-white; 1% declined to answer the question.
 In 2012, that balance was 69% white, 31% non-white, which was roughly unchanged from four years earlier, when it was 70% white, 30% non-white.